New Cottage Fits Perfectly in Established Neighborhood

 “They love it, they love it,” he said.

-The home is a Mighty Small Homes prefab small house kit using an envelope system that incorporates prefab structural insulated panels.
-When completed, Corwin plans to sell it.
+His cottage is a Mighty Small Homes prefab small house kit that uses an envelope system incorporating prefab structural insulated panels.
+When the home is completed, Corwin plans to sell it.

 “We put up a 50-foot wall in 40 minutes.”

 The modified cottage will have 1,150 square feet on the main level and an additional 300 square feet of loft space.
-It’s the perfect place for a young family or as an investment property listed on Airbnb.
+It's the perfect place for a young family, or as an investment property listed for rent on Airbnb.